 Ideas for Homeschool Field Trips

 One of the best things about homeschool field trips is that you experience learning with the whole family.
-Being able to take amazing field trips that are local and let your child learn and explore is extremely valuable to their education.
+Taking fantastic field trips that are local and let your child know and explore is extremely valuable to their education.
 Likely, field trips will be one of the most exciting things that your child(ten) experiences throughout the entire year of learning.
 With that said, don’t be so worried about all of the logistics of everything; enjoy the “wow” face on your child and make every moment a teachable one.